precor/web-api-bridge/docs/WEBAPIBRIDGE.md

 ## WebApiBridge

-`WebApiBridge` is a plain JavaScript class that can be used in a React Native application and in a web app running in a [react-native-webview][13] to support a function call API between the two.
-[React Native WebView][14] will also still work.
-It can also be used as an IPC mechanism between other windows, for example, a web page and an iframe.
-The intention is for this code to be used in a web app that is using either a framework or pure JavaScript so framework code was kept out of this class.

-WebApiBridge works by passing `Message` objects between Javascript processes.
+`WebApiBridge` provides a function call API interface between Javascript processes that pass `MessageEvent` objects such as a a web page and an iframe or a React Native application and a web app running in a [react-native-webview][13].

 ### Examples